MatejTymes/JavaFixes/README.md

     new BigDecimal(bigIntegerValue, scale);
     new BigDecimal(stringValue);
 ```

+* can evolve without affecting you - creation using only static factory methods doesn't expose defined types (you always refer to them as `Decimal`), so that the library can evolve without any changes needed on the users/client side.

+* extendible (although not by you :D ) - `Decimal` is an abstract class, and currently supports two subtypes `LongDecimal` (for number with precision up to 19 digits - backed by `long`) and `HugeDecimal` for everything else (backed by `BigInteger`).
+The library handles the transitions between them seamlessly when doing math operation and always uses the least memory consuming type.
+There are plans the introduce additional types `InfinityDecimal` and `NANDecimal` (that will be disabled by default)

 It is possible that you'll miss some math functions.
 To implement your own you can use these Decimal methods:
 * `decimal.signum()` - will return -1 for negative value, 0 for zero and 1 for positive value